jamixlee/placenet/README.md

 ## Note

-- To implement a 3D scene representation and rendering approach, we referenced the Generative Query Networks (GQN).
+- To implement a 3D scene representation and rendering approach, we referenced the Generative Query Networks ([GQN](https://www.science.org/doi/10.1126/science.aar6170)).

-  **Neural scene representation and rendering** (https://deepmind.com/documents/211/Neural_Scene_Representation_and_Rendering_preprint.pdf)

 - In the course of developing this project, we referenced various GQN implementations: